… an incredibly humble and adaptive musician whose creativity and musicality is unceasing.” (Flyotw Film)

 John took up the violin, age 7, under the guidance of local teacher, Tim Beilby.
 After fewer than four years he had passed his grade 8 exam with distinction, and at age 14 was awarded a performance diploma from the Royal Schools of Music, also with distinction.
 He continued his studies for several years with Dr. Rimma Sushanskaya, last pupil and protégée of the legendary Russian violinist, David Oistrakh.
 After four years at the Royal College of Music, studying with Mark Messenger, Daniel Rowland, Mark Armstrong and Chris Garrick, he graduated with a first class honours degree.
-He is currently studying jazz at postgraduate level as a scholar at the Guildhall School of Music & Drama with trumpeters Robbie Robson and Byron Wallen, drummer Ralph Salmins and multi-instrumentalist Stuart Hall, where he has benefited from masterclasses and courses led by world-class musicians including Enrico Pieranunzi, Kurt Elling, Trevor Tomkins, David Friesen, Liam Noble, Steve Argüelles, Martin Hathaway and Malcolm Edmonstone.
+Switching to jazz at postgraduate level, he studied as a scholar at the Guildhall School of Music & Drama with trumpeters Robbie Robson and Byron Wallen, drummer Ralph Salmins and multi-instrumentalist Stuart Hall, where he benefited from masterclasses and courses led by world-class musicians including Enrico Pieranunzi, Kurt Elling, Trevor Tomkins, David Friesen, Jason Rebello, Liam Noble, Steve Argüelles, Martin Hathaway and Malcolm Edmonstone.
 John also studies Carnatic violin with Jyotsna Srikanth, Europe’s leading violinist from the Carnatic classical tradition.

 John’s experiences as both a classical soloist and chamber musician have been diverse.
 He has played in masterclasses and private coaching sessions with renowned musicians including Lewis Kaplan, Felix Andrievsky, Peter Herresthal, Jan Vogler, Savely Shalman and Alvia Vandysheva.
 As a member of several string quartets, including the highly successful Park Quartet and The Guastalla Quartet, he has taken part in masterclasses with the Endellion, Coull, Maggini, Cavaleri, Sacconi and Chilingirian quartets.